tiagocbarbosa/tiagocbarbosa/README.md

-Currently working as QA Analyst at Ericsson Inovação S/A, experience with software development, member of the company's DevOps Committee, and studying frontend technologies on free time.
+Currently working in the financial area as Automated Testing Analyst at Zup Innovation, worked in the telecommunications area as QA Analyst at Ericsson Inovação S/A. Experience with software development, DevOps and frontend technologies.

 Would you like to see some of my projects?
 Here they are: